Kameradna/elec5622project1/README.md

 ```
 Basically what I have noticed is that if there is only 40 training examples it is nearly impossible to get an average looking training run.

+We shall see that this does not apply to the training data; it is much more well-ordered and easier to fit without feature distillation.

 And overall, we want to run the
 ```shell